HaxeFlixel/flixel-docs/documentation/04_tutorials/04-part-iii-groundwork.html.md

 <p>Whew!
 It sounds a lot more complicated than it really is - if you try out the game right now, you'll see that you can run around the screen by pressing any combination of arrow keys and WASD!</p>

-<p><a href="https://github.com/SeiferTim/HaxeFlixel-Tutorial/tree/Part-III">Here's the source</a> for the two classes we've worked on so far, so you can make sure you're on the right page.
-Next, we'll work on making the player sprite actually look like something!</p>
+<p>Next, we'll work on making the player sprite actually look like something!</p>